Jacobbishopxy/jacobbishopxy.github.io/content/posts/2022-8-1-impl-index-for-polars-series.md

             DataType::Int32 => todo!(),
             DataType::Int64 => {
-                // directly call `.get` method, which has a runtime casting (less efficiency) let res: Box<dyn MyValueTrait> = match self.data.get(index) {
+                // directly call `.get` method, which has a runtime casting (less efficiency)
+                // since we already use pattern matching on `self.data.dtype()`, this case
+                // is only for demonstrating
+                let res: Box<dyn MyValueTrait> = match self.data.get(index) {
                     AnyValue::Int64(v) => Box::new(v),
                     _ => Box::new(Null),